A Probabilistic Approach to The Perfect Sum Problem: Application to Finding Solutions

 With the previous calculations in mind, we can try and apply these conclusions to finding a solution to the perfect sum problem.
 From a probabilistic perspective, if we know the exact discrete distribution of the larger set $S$, then we can calculate the exact distribution of each of the subsets $S_k$.
 As a result, we can find the percentage of subsets of each size $k$ which sum up to a given value.
 In fact, with this distributional perspective we gain immense flexibility as we can also find the percentage of subsets which sum to greater, or less then a specified value.
 Once we have the percentage, we can multiply this percentage by the total number of different possible subsets of size $k$, which is just a combination formula computation, and we are left with the exact number of subsets.

 The usefulness of this approach is limited, though, by the fact that we must calculate exact discrete probability density's.
 For example, let's examine $k$ = 3.
-Let's denote the sum of 3 random variables $x_1 = j, x_2 = l, x_3 = p$ and $X = \sum S_3 = x_1 + x_2 + x_3$ then we have:
+Let's denote the sum of 3 random variables $x_1, x_2, x_3$ and $X = \sum S_3 = x_1 + x_2 + x_3$ then, via the convolution formula of probability, we have:

 which leaves us once again, with a combinatorial problem.
-Ultimately, our previous results are not useful in the pursuit of an exact solution, but what they grant us is the ability to calculate accurate approximations easily when $n$ is large and certain conditions are met.
-As $n$ gets large, the exact solution becomes infeasible to calculate but distributional approximation accuracy increases and is significantly faster to calculate with $O(n)$ complexity.
-Note that in the above formula, as the size of $k$ increases, the number of combinations of different possible values taken on by the sum increases.
+Ultimately, our previous results are not useful in the pursuit of an exact solution.
+However, they grant us the ability to employ approximations which can be designed to increase in accuracy as $n$, the size of set $S$, gets larger.
+In fact, as $n$ gets large, the exact solution becomes infeasible to calculate by nature of combinatorics.
+Using the the formulas above, we can use methods of distributional approximation such as one of the various versions of the Central Limit Theorem which, under their certain regularity conditions, grant increasing accuracy and are significantly faster to calculate with just $O(n)$ complexity.